bofenghuang/vigogne/README.md

 Additionally, for practitioners without access to GPUs with ample memory, it's advisable to consider quantizing certain computations to either 8-bit or 4-bit precision using [LLM.int8()](https://arxiv.org/abs/2208.07339) or [QLoRA](https://arxiv.org/abs/2305.14314).
 Be aware that this might lead to a minor reduction in speed compared to fp16 or bf16 versions.

 We highly recommend the utilization of tools such as [DeepSpeed](https://github.com/microsoft/DeepSpeed) or [FSDP](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api), particularly when engaged in distributed learning scenarios.
-When dealing with long sequences, [FlashAttention](https://arxiv.org/abs/2307.08691) becomes crucial to speed up training and minimize memory usage.
+When dealing with long sequences, [FlashAttention](https://arxiv.org/abs/2307.08691) becomes crucial to speed up training and reduce memory usage.

 More information can be found in the [vigogne/training](docs/training.md).